 At NASA's Dryden Aircraft Operations Facility in Palmdale, Calif., students in the program were given a rare behind-the-scenes look at the instrument integration, flight planning and payload testing that is the basis of every successful Earth Science airborne campaign carried out by NASA, whether on the DC-8 or other science aircraft.
 These campaigns play a pivotal role in the calibration and validation of NASA's space-borne Earth observations, remote sensing measurements and the high-resolution imagery for Earth system science.

-Divided into investigative groups to study atmospheric effects of dairy emissions, evapo-transpiration from orchards and row crops, and distribution and abundance of giant kelp, the students flew aboard the converted jetliner for an experiment check flight and the five- to six-hour data-collection flights.
+Giant Kelp beds in Monterey Bay were the focus of research during the SARP overflights by NASA's DC-8 flying laboratory.
+(Jane Peterson/NSERC) Divided into investigative groups to study atmospheric effects of dairy emissions, evapo-transpiration from orchards and row crops, and distribution and abundance of giant kelp, the students flew aboard the converted jetliner for an experiment check flight and the five- to six-hour data-collection flights.

 From its base at NASA's Palmdale facility, the modified DC-8 science laboratory flew north over almond and cotton fields in California's San Joaquin Valley, crisscrossed the valley at 1,000 feet above ground from just south of Fresno to the Stockton area and over coastal valleys between Monterey and Camp Roberts to collect air samples, and then flew over Monterey Bay and the Santa Barbara Channel at 10,500 feet altitude to study giant kelp beds.